 The two mapping attributes are mutually exclusive.
 You either specify the mapping yourself in Mapping, or supply it in an external file via Mapping URL.
 The third option is to leave all mapping blank.

-Either both or neither of these attributes has to be specified.
+Either both, or neither of these attributes have to be specified.

 |Introduction to Spreadsheet Mapping|